 Mia: Yeah, it's funny how that works out.

 - In X-Men: The Last Stand, Bobby Drake has certainly noticed that Kitty Pryde's grown into Ellen Page.
 Even more so◊ in X-Men: Days of Future Past.

-- Its A Wonderful Life: George Bailey has to strong-armed into dancing with his friend's "kid sister" Mary at the graduation party, and reluctantly agrees only as a favor to his friend.
+- It's a Wonderful Life: George Bailey has to be strong-armed into dancing with his friend's "kid sister" Mary at the graduation party, and reluctantly agrees only as a favor to his friend.
 Then he sees what Mary looks like now, and isn't reluctant any more.

 - In Shadow of a Doubt, Charlie notices how his niece has grown since they last met.
 Their relationship gets more serious afterwards.

 - Isabelle from Legends of the Fall had had a Precocious Crush on Tristan and they marry when he returned.